As marketers today, we’re immersed in data, especially when it comes to our brand’s online presence.

-Arguably the most important metric of them all, your conversion rate can have a sizable impact on the profitability of your website.
+Arguably the most important metric of them all, your “conversion rate” can have a sizable impact on the profitability of your website.
 While total conversions are important, your conversion rate is what demonstrates your ability to drive traffic to a desired action (sign-up, purchase, share, etc.).
-Arriving to your conversion rate is done by calculating the number of people who converted on your website by the number of people who visited your website.
+You can determine your conversion rate by calculating the number of people who converted on your website by the number of people who visited.

 Your conversion rate correlates with the strength of your website.
-A low conversion rate means you’re generating the wrong traffic, your call to action isn’t compelling enough, or maybe you just have too many form fields.
+A low conversion rate can mean you’re generating the wrong kind of traffic, your call to action isn’t compelling enough, or you possibly have too many form fields.

 The key to improving your conversion rate is to test, tweak, and test again.
 It may feel tedious, but even the smallest of changes can have an enormous impact on your bottom line.

-Your top ten pages report determines the kind of content you should focus on as you move forward with growing your site.
+Your “top ten pages” report determines the kind of content you should focus on as you move forward with growing your site.
 To generate this report, head to the behavior tab, select content and all content.
-This will reveal what your top webpages were based on the visits and pageviews for each page, along with the average amount of time visitors spend on each page and the respective bounce rate.
+This will reveal what metrics are responsible for creating your top web pages: visits and pageviews for each page, the average amount of time visitors spend on each page, their respective bounce rates, etc.

 Once you’ve identified your most popular pages, it’s important to optimize them for leads.
 Make sure these pages pass the “blink test,” which refers to the few seconds when a visitor lands on your webpage, judges it, and decides if they should stay or go.
 Test how long these pages take to load and make any necessary adjustments.

-Plug the URLs into Google’s free Page Speed Testing tool and compress elements like images and video if the page takes longer than 3 seconds.
-Along with a CRM, you’ll want to incorporate lead capture tools to help make business out of the people visiting your site.
+Plug the URLs into Google’s free Page Speed Testing tool and compress elements like images and video if the page takes longer than 3 seconds to load.
+Along with a CRM, you’ll want to incorporate lead capture tools to help generate business from the people visiting your site.